Outreach Monks

 That advice is not wrong, but it describes the output of a diverse profile, not what creates one.
 A site can have ten different link types and still look completely homogeneous to Google if every referring domain comes from the same quality tier, the same topical ecosystem, or the same network of sites.

 Genuine link diversity is about independent, relevant, and trustworthy sources linking to your site from meaningfully different contexts.
+It is the defining characteristic of ethical SEO authority building — profiles that were earned through genuine editorial interest rather than manufactured through bulk acquisition.
 A high link count does not produce this.
 Neither does mixing link types without thinking about where those links actually come from.
+The risk of taking shortcuts — like buying backlinks in bulk — is precisely that it creates the appearance of volume without the independence of source that genuine diversity requires.

 Why Link Diversity Matters in 2026